jhowton/shell/README.md

 The shell can run the built-in commands below or any commands in the /bin or /usr/bin folders.
 Built-in commands have precedence over commands in these folders if names are shared.

+Commands can be run from an interactive shell or from a file of commands passed as a command line argument.

+To use this program, download all files, and run make.
+The program can be run without arguments for an interactive shell or with a single argument specifying a file containing shell commands separated by new lines.

 Built-In commands:

     exit